explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer A

-C1. _Difficulty understanding graph construction from formalisation in Section 4._ We agree that the DDG examples are rather simple relative to the richness of the language.
-We think this would be improved by moving Section 4 (Graph Semantics) to follow Section 2, and using the running example to illustrate both the language and how the presented semantics leads to interesting dependency relationships.
+C1. _Difficulty understanding graph construction from formalisation in Section 4 (Graph Semantics)._ We agree that the DDG examples are rather simple relative to the richness of the language.
+We think this would be improved by using the running example from Section 2 to illustrate both the language and semantics in Section 4, and how the presented semantics leads to interesting dependency relationships.

 C2. _Dependency graph and algorithms are somewhat standard_.
-This will also be addressed by the reorganisation proposed above, as the current Section 3 (Conjugate Operators over Graphs) can be presented after introducing the graph-building semantics.
-We will also pare this section back so that the role of these abstractions is clearer and there is less emphasis on standard constructions.
+We will simplify Section 3 (Conjugate Operators over Graphs) so that the role of these abstractions is clearer and there is less emphasis on standard constructions.

 ## Reviewer B

 C1. _Relationship to prior work in provenance and explainability/transparency._ Thank you for pointing out these omissions.
 We will include all of these.
 A few notes:

 1) Multiverse analyses.
 The multiverse work is an important perspective; we see our approach as complementary.
 For example, different analysis choices would induce different selections on the input data, which could be informative.
 We will discuss this in Related Work.

 2) Database provenance.
 We did indeed omit a discussion of related ideas in database provenance beyond the